 The remainder of this paper is organized as follows.
-In Section \ref{sec:scope}, we define our idealized version of an AIR mechanism, and contextualize our definition with the current state-of-the-art for post-deployment evaluation and auditing for AI systems.
+In Section \ref{sec:scope}, we define our idealized AIR mechanism, and contextualize our definition with the current state-of-the-art for post-deployment evaluation and auditing for AI systems.
 In Section \ref{sec:emp}, we argue that individual reporting effectively identifies ``unknown unknowns,'' and that aggregation enables downstream action.
 In Section \ref{sec:dem}, we elaborate on the normative case for individual reporting, placing our proposal in the context of recent calls for ``democratic'' AI.
-Section \ref{sec:implement} describes more granular design decisions as well as associated open research questions.
-We conclude by discussing of key challenges for successful real-world deployment in Section \ref{sec:disc}.
+Section \ref{sec:implement} describes more granular design decisions and associated open research questions.
+We conclude by discussing challenges for successful deployment in Section \ref{sec:disc}.